 Spoiler Alert: Lola is a huge pig who sometimes goes into the ocean! 🙂

-If you have any questions about Playa Avellana just leave them in the comment section below.
-We are always happy to help you out!
+If you have any questions or suggestions about Playa Avellana just leave them in the comment section below.
+We love to hear from our readers and are always happy to help you out!

 LIKED THIS?
 PIN IT!

 WANT TO CHASE FAB VIBES AROUND COSTA RICA ON A BUDGET?